-Your first appointment is an opportunity to meet your doctor, discuss your medical history, and talk about the types of information and tests that will help with a diagnosis.
+Your first appointment is an opportunity to meet your provider team (which may include physicians, a nurse practitioner, fellows and residents), discuss your medical history and learn more about treatment options, and participate in tests to help us with your diagnosis.

-Symptom Check: You will also be asked to explain your symptoms and habits; for example, how often you need to urinate, when you leak urine, how much fluid and what kinds of fluids you drink, and whether you have any other symptoms along with incontinence.
+We will ask you to explain your symptoms and urinary habits; for example, how often you need to urinate, when you leak urine, how much fluid and what kinds of fluids you drink, and whether you have any other symptoms along with incontinence.
 Your answers will provide clues about the cause of your incontinence.

 Our team will send you an intake questionnaire before your appointment.
 Your initial exam will be the most productive if you can fill out the questionnaire, including the voiding diary, and bring it with you to your first visit.

 Sometimes additional office tests may be necessary at a later visit.
 These may include: